anhinga/typed-dmms/README.md

 https://arxiv.org/abs/1605.05296

-There were several untyped implementations including our current reference implementation:
+There were several untyped implementations in 2015-2018 including our current reference implementation:

 https://github.com/jsa-aerial/DMM